ardanlabs/gotraining/reading/design_guidelines.md

 * We can throw more developers at the problem.

 **Aspire To**
-* Be a champion for quality and efficiency.
+* Be a champion for quality, efficiency and simplicity.
-* Be pro-active.
-* Be fearless in the face of hard problems.
-* Be responsible with expectations, time and resources.
-* Have an insatiable curiosity.
 * Have a point of view.
-* Value good communication.
 * Value introspection and self-review.
-* Value simplicity.
-* Give and receive feedback well.

 **Open Your Mind**
 * Technology changes quickly but people's minds change slowly.